 You can leave your money invested and withdraw it as cash lump sums as and when you wish.
-The first 25% of each amount you take will usually be tax-free but the rest may be taxed as income.
+You can normally take up to 25% of your funds as tax-free cash, subject to any allowances, but the rest will be taxed as income.

 The money left invested has the chance to grow but it could go down in value too.
-If you choose this option, you may wish to spread your withdrawals over a number of years to minimise the tax you pay.
+If you choose this option, you may wish to spread your withdrawals over a number of years to manage the tax you pay.